Terms & Conditions:

 “Booking ID” refers to the booking and invoice reference generated by a school or group booking

-“Voucher”means a valid The Chocolate Museum gift voucher, as purchased from The Chocolate Museum or one of our approved vendors.
+“Voucher” means a valid Chocolate Museum gift voucher, as purchased from The Chocolate Museum or one of our approved vendors.

 These “Terms and Conditions” supersede any other terms and conditions previously published and together with any specific contractual terms agreed between us constitute the entire understanding and agreement between you and us.

 From time to time, we may reasonably modify these Terms and Conditions, and we will endeavour to promptly notify you of any such changes to these Terms and Conditions.
-By purchasing a ticket, booking a Bespoke Event and/ or using our website, you acknowledge that you have accepted these Terms and Conditions.
+By purchasing a ticket, booking a Bespoke Event, using our website, or being a supplier, you acknowledge that you have accepted these Terms and Conditions.

 All headings in these Terms and Conditions are for ease of reference only and shall not affect the contractual relationship between you and us.